Balajee2k/Namaste-React-Learning/Episode-06_Exploring/Notes/MycuratedNotes.md

 - **Development**: Monolithic applications are easier to develop initially due to their simplicity, while microservices require more upfront design and architecture planning.
 - **Scalability**: Microservices allow for independent scaling of services, while monolithic applications require scaling the entire application.
 - **Deployment**: Microservices can be deployed independently, allowing for faster updates and rollbacks.
 Monolithic applications require redeploying the entire application for any change.
 - **Fault Isolation**: In microservices, if one service fails, it does not necessarily bring down the entire application.
-In a monolithic architecture, a failure in one part can affect the whole system.
+In a monolithic architecture, a failure in one part can affect the whole system

   **When to Use Each**
 - **Monolithic**: Best for small to medium-sized applications where rapid development is needed, and the team is small.
 It can be easier to manage and deploy.